DjebbZ/Drupal-PHPStorm-Live-Templates/README.md

 ## How to use the Live Templates

-Just copy the user.xml file into ~/.WebIde10/config/templates
+1. Copy the user.xml file into ~/.WebIde10/config/templates
-For security's sake, back up your original user.xml file.
+2. For security's sake, back up your original user.xml file if it exists.

-Then, type `h_HOOKNAME<tab>` in PHPStorm and profit !
+3. Type `h_HOOKNAME<tab>` for short version, `hook_HOOKNAME<tab>` for annoted version (with core comments)
+4. Profit !

 ## License